learnk8s/learnk8s.io/src/best-practices/configuration.md

 ### The cluster passes the CIS benchmark

-The Center for Internet Security provides a number of guidelines and benchmark tests for best practices in securing your code.
+The Center for Internet Security provides several guidelines and benchmark tests for best practices in securing your code.

 They also maintain a benchmark for Kubernetes which you can [download from the official website](https://www.cisecurity.org/benchmark/kubernetes/).